daK76/bonfire_modulebuilder/README.markdown

 - You will see the list of generated files
 - If generated, rename the Migrations file (adding the correct number) and move it into the db/migrations folder
 - You will need to edit the generated code as required
+- Edit the language file and add your own as required

 ## Configuration modulebuilder/config/modulebuilder.php